sara-sabr/ITStrategy/_pages/en/web-services-access.md

 In addition, the benefits should bring great value such as enhancing collaboration and efficiency, increasing job satisfaction and helping attract and retain IT talent.
 It would also avoid having to use workarounds or alternative sites.

-The following Web tools can already be accessed on the ESDC network and are being used by employees (See [Appendix B](#appendix-b---web-tools-already-accessible)).
+[Appendix B](#appendix-b---web-tools-already-accessible) lists Web tools already accessible on the ESDC network and are being used by employees.

 ### Background